Guidelines for Postdoctoral Appointments

 -

-In those cases in which a postdoc is treated as benefits-eligible employee, employee benefits apply, and vacation and sick leave benefits are identical to those applicable to staff appointments, with the exception that a postdoc must use all benefit time prior to the end date of the postdoc's appointment.
+In those cases in which a postdoc is treated as a benefits-eligible employee, employee benefits apply, and vacation and sick leave benefits (which often fall under Paid Time Off) are identical to those applicable to staff appointments, with the exception that a postdoc must use all benefit time prior to the end date of the postdoc's appointment.
 When a postdoc's appointment extends beyond one year, the postdoc may carry forward a maximum of one year's accumulated benefit time at the anniversary date.

 - Obligations of the postdoctoral fellow